activa-prefapp/oam-applications/applications/aws-load-balancer-controller/README.md

 ## Deployment

-After downloading the repository, go to the application directory and run the command:
+After downloading the repository go to the application directory and change the value of ``clusterName`` to the name of your cluster in the .yaml files of the deployment.

+Then run the command:

-Install the AWS Load Balancer controller, if using iamserviceaccount
+For install the AWS Load Balancer controller, if using iamserviceaccount

 ```
 vela up -f iam-aws-load-balancer.yaml -n kube-system
 ```

-Install the AWS Load Balancer controller, if not using iamserviceaccount
+For install the AWS Load Balancer controller, if not using iamserviceaccount

 ```
 vela up -f noiam-aws-load-balancer.yaml -n kube-system